 The MCLA Artist Lab (Laboratory) Residency was created to give MCLA students, and the North Adams community, access to accomplished artists from all over the world.
 The Artist Lab Residency is dedicated to supporting the creation, exhibition, criticism, and documentation of work by historically underrepresented artists.
 The artists invited to participate provide both inspiration and advice for best navigating and understanding the art world.
 Artists are selected based on their practice, their contribution to the art world, and the way in which their career reflects the diversity of thought, talent and triumph that exists among artists striving to contribute to, and consequently expand, what is considered the art history canon.

 At least two times a year, once each semester, Artists in Residence are invited to create work, share work, and in some cases teach courses at MCLA.
 Each artist is asked to create a body of work that will culminate the Residency in an exhibition at MCLA's Gallery 51.
-The artist is provided housing and given a studio space in Design Lab.
-In Design Lab, artists can conduct workshops, talks, and other type of programming they are interested in facilitating for the community.
-MCLA Berkshire Cultural Resource Center is proud to be able to offer this experience to the participating artists and the community.
+The artist is provided housing and given a studio space in the Art Lab, next door to Gallery 51.
+In Art Lab, artists can conduct workshops, talks, and other type of programming they are interested in facilitating for the community.
+MCLA Arts and Culture is proud to be able to offer this experience to the participating artists and the community.

 Genevieve Gaignard is a Los Angeles based artist whose work focuses on photographic self-portraiture, sculpture, and installation to explore race, femininity, class, and their various intersections.
 The daughter of a black father and white mother, Gaignard’s youth was marked by a strong sense of invisibility.
 Was her family white enough to be white?
 Black enough to be black?
 Gaignard interrogates notions of “passing” in an effort to address these questions.
 She positions her own female body as the chief site of exploration — challenging viewers to navigate the powers and anxieties of intersectional identity.
 Influenced by the soulful sounds of Billy Stewart, the kitschy aesthetic of John Waters and the provocative artifice of drag culture, Gaignard uses low-brow pop sensibilities to craft dynamic visual narratives.
 From the identity performance ritualized in ‘‘selfie” culture to the gender performance of femininity, Gaignard blends humor, persona and popular culture to reveal the ways in which the meeting and mixing of contrasting realities can feel much like displacement.